sbarthelemy/collada-dom/Readme.txt

 [Linux]
-1) Execute make utility at root level of package by typing 'make' viewer.self will be in viewer\bin for release build (conf=release, this is the default build) viewer.self will be in viewer\bin for debug build (conf=debug)
+1) Execute make utility at root level of package by typing 'make' viewer.self will be in viewer/bin for release build (conf=release, this is the default build) viewer.self will be in viewer/bin for debug build (conf=debug)
-2) Unzip samples.zip, extract its contents to viewer\bin\
+2) Unzip samples.zip, extract its contents to viewer/bin/
 3) Change directory to where the COLLADA Viewer executable is, type the following commands to load it, replace the IP address with your PS3 IP address.